What is a putter and why does it decide on the green?

 Cleveland HB Soft Milled 10.5 Center

-Centered axis for face-balanced balance and straight-to-straight output.
+Centered axis for balance face-balanced and straight-straight exit.

 Cleveland Huntington Beach Soft #8